bkd-dotcom/bkd-dotcom/README.md

 - 👋 Hi, I’m Binay
-- 👀 I’m interested in playing Lawn Tennis
+- 👀 I’m interested in playing Lawn Tennis and doing system programming
 - 🌱 I’m currently learning ...
 DSA, System Programming,
 - 💞️ I’m looking to collaborate on AI/ML Projects
 - 📫 How to reach me on Linkdeln I guess